colemickens/platform2-sommelier/chromeos-config/README.md

                 firmware.
 On dogfood devices where RO firmware can be updated, we perform a full firmware update if the existing firmware on the device is older than this version.
+                *Deprecation in progress.
+See crbug.com/70541.*
             *   `stable-ec-version` (optional): Version of the stable EC firmware.
 On dogfood devices where RO EC firmware can be updated, we perform a full firmware update if the existing EC firmware on the device is older than  this version.
+                *Deprecation in progress.
+See crbug.com/70541.*
             *   `stable-pd-version` (optional): Version of the stable PD firmware.
 On dogfood devices where RO PD firmware can be updated, we perform a full firmware update if the existing PD firmware on the device is older than this version.
+                *Deprecation in progress.
+See crbug.com/70541.*
             *   `extra` (optional): A list of extra files or directories needed to update firmware, each being a string filename.
 Any filename is supported.
 If it starts with `bcs://` then it is read from